 The executive director of assessment and the Faculty Senate Academic Assessment Committee work to support, evaluate, and improve assessment at FIT.
 The executive director provides consultation and feedback on program review self-studies, general education assessment projects, and the annual PLO assessments.
 She provides written feedback on each annual PLO report, providing suggestions for improvements to assessments (example, AMHP Assessment Feedback 2020).
-To support the effort to provide point-of-need and summative feedback, IRE put out a call for Assessment Faculty Fellows in fall 2021.
+To support the effort to provide point-of-need and summative feedback, IRE put out a call for Faculty Assessment Fellows in fall 2021.
 Under this program, faculty fellows will provide support and written feedback to their colleagues, offering timely and substantive perspectives from peers.
 In addition, fellows will review PLO assessment reports to note common struggles that programs have with assessment, and develop an annual workshop for their colleagues based on these issues.
-The assessment fellows program is expected to bring more faculty into the functional leadership of assessment at FIT.
+The assessment fellows program is expected to bring more faculty into the functional leadership of assessment at FIT and thus has full support from the Faculty Senate Academic Assessment Committee.

 The Annual PLO report template encourages programs to reflect upon and improve assessment practices; programs are asked to discuss how their assessment methods worked each year and whether they think anything should be changed.
-For example, in 2019 Film and Media determined their rubric for the BS program needed to better account for evidence of sophisticated filmmaking given expectations of students coming out of the AAS.
+For example, in 2019 Film and Media Studies determined their rubric for the BS program needed to better account for evidence of sophisticated filmmaking given expectations of students coming out of the AAS.
 They identified as well the need for a separate assessment of screenwriting (Film & Media PLO Assessment 2019).